FoxBSD/Convert-K2K/README.md

 > This code occupes a lot of storage because we prefer copy the file instead moving

 > [!CAUTION]
-> This code want work with some BSD OS code to work and needs the flag `-dir {BSD OS dir}` to work properly
+> This code want work with some BSD OS code to work and needs the flag `-dir {BSD OS dir}` or the flag `-nbsd` to work in non bsd repository
+> `nbsd` assumes than you don't want work with bsd kernel, this make the code walk by all repository

 ## License